 For reappointment, the period of review is the period since the last submission of the WPAF for reappointment.

-shall submit a PDP (see Section H) as well as at least one peer teaching observation (see Section K) thesemester
+Faculty whose appointments begin in a fall semester shall submit a PDP (see Section H) as well as at least one peer teaching observation (see Section K) during their first spring semester.
+Faculty whose appointments begin in a spring semester shall submit a PDP and at least one peer teaching observation during their second spring semester as probationary faculty.

 For reappointment in the 3rd probationary year (or 4th year for faculty hired with one or two years of prior service credit), the period of review is the entire probationary period, including years for which service credit is granted.